 Grand Valley State University is focused on ways to enhance the success of our graduates, with success defined as advancing graduates to the next step along the career path of their choice.
 For students whose immediate postgraduation plans are to enter the workforce, success is securing a paid position that allows them to advance toward their long-term career goals.
 For students whose career choice requires an advanced degree, success is gaining admission to graduate or professional school.
 For other students, the next step may be military service, volunteer work, a focus on family, or some other activity that is unique to achieving their chosen personal and professional goals.
 It is important for the university to get feedback on how we are doing in preparing students for success in achieving their postgraduation plans.
 One source of feedback is responses to our annual First Destination Survey.

-A breakdown of placement rates by GVSU college is included as follows.
-For more detailed information on reported statistics or assistance with preparation for the employment search, please contact the Career Center at [email protected] or (616) 331-3311.
+A breakdown of placement rates by academic college at Grand Valley is as follows.
+For more detailed information on reported statistics or assistance with preparation for the employment search, please contact the Career Center at firstname.lastname@example.org or (616) 331-3311.

 Internships, Cooperative Education, and Experiential Education Programs

-GVSU employer partners agree -- students benefit from having career-related experience in addition to a college degree.
+Grand Valley employer partners agree students benefit from having career-related experience in addition to a college degree.
 The Career Center provides assistance in preparing for and obtaining internships and other meaningful work experiences.

 An internship is a supervised work experience directly related to an academic discipline taking place outside of the classroom and directed by a field supervisor.
 An internship typically lasts one semester, may be full- or part-time, a paid or unpaid work experience, and may be completed for-credit or not-for-credit.

 A co-op is a specific type of work training experience in which students have at least two full- or part-time supervised and paid work experiences related to their major, each lasting at least one semester.
 The co-op program is specifically designated as such by the academic department.